tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 ⋖ undefined
 ```

-Of course, you should not abuse the ability to layout code in different ways and make unreadable code.
+Of course, you should not abuse the ability to lay out code in different ways and make unreadable code.
 Rather, it is good practice to be consistent with formatting, use indentation to highlight nested scopes and spread things out as necessary for readability.

 ## JavaScript Types